densen1978/Studies-Data-Projects/Analyzing Business Problems/Marketing Analyst/Readme.md

 # Marketing Analysis

+## Task requirements
+- Create a presentation centered around the dynamic weekday duration, focusing on differences between marketing campaigns.
+- See whether you can apply 1-2 techniques learned in this or other modules throughout the course material to enhance your presentation on this subject.
+- Explore the data.
+See whether there are interesting data points that can give more insights to your presentation.
+- Provide analytical insights, what are the drawbacks of this analysis, what further analysis could you recommend?
+- You should use the turing_college.raw_events table to answer this question.
+- Write a SQL query that would extract data from BigQuery, make a visualisation using your preferred data visualisation tool (Google Sheets / Tableau / Looker Studio) and briefly comment your findings.
+- As we do not have session identifiers in the dataset, you will have to come up with your own logic for how you will model sessions.
+- Have in mind that a single user can come to your website on multiple days and if you were to calculate time on the website this may have an impact on this metric.

+## Introduction

 Marketing analysis is a crucial component of any successful business strategy.
 To effectively reach and engage your target audience, it's imperative to understand the performance of your marketing campaigns and user session times.
 This analysis involves evaluating the effectiveness of your marketing efforts during different time frames, including weekdays and various parts of the day, such as morning and afternoon.

 By examining user session times and behavior patterns, you can gain valuable insights into when your audience is most active and responsive.
 This data allows you to optimize your marketing campaigns, ensuring that you reach your audience when they are most likely to be receptive to your messages.
 Additionally, it helps you allocate your resources efficiently and make data-driven decisions to enhance your overall marketing strategy.
 In a competitive business landscape, understanding these critical aspects of marketing analysis is key to staying ahead and maximizing your campaign's success.